benattali/benattali.github.io/projects.md

   My very first web app that I created in 2 days.
 Needless to say, it is extremely simple and limited in its functionality.
 It lets you add, delete and view descriptions of cocktails.
 This will definitely come in useful for me someday!

 Upcoming projects I'm hoping to find the time to work on:
-* A to-do list --- to help me keep track of what I need to do
+* A to-do list --- to help me keep track of what I need to do (coming up real soon!)
-* Some sort of person vs computer game --- for backend and logic building
-* Creating a new design for my portfolio page (yes this one!)
+* A quick JS and React tutorial

 If you like what I'm doing and want to help me further my projects, or if you like the photos on the homepage and would like to help me reach new places, show me some love down below 👇